FoxAhead/Civ2-UI-Additions/README.md

  - 64-bit patch included
  - No-CD patch included

-Also some enhancements from [civ2patch project](https://github.com/vinceho/civ2patch) included.
-Those patches affect some game rules and limitations:
+Also some enhancements from [civ2patch project](https://github.com/vinceho/civ2patch) included:
+ - reducing CPU usage when the application is idle and patches that affect some game rules and limitations:
  - AI hostility
  - Retirement year
  - Population limit